GenomicsAotearoa/hts_workshop_mpi/level3/11-revision.md

 You should still have a folder named `shell_data/` in your directory.
 This is where we did our initial practice introduction to the command line and common operations.
 Ignoring any folders you created during your own working, there were three folders provided to you at the start of this training workshop.

-> ### Exercise
->
+**Exercise 1.**

-> There are three folders in your `shell_data/` directory.
+There are three folders in your `shell_data/` directory.
 One of these is hidden, the other two are not.
 List these folders, and report back with their names and how long ago they were created.
->

 > <details>
 > <summary>Solution</summary>
 >
 > ```bash
 > $ cd shell_data/
-> # ls -a -l
+> $ ls -a -l
 > drwxrws---+  2 dsen018        nesi03181 4096 Jun  2  2021 .hidden
 > drwxrws---+  3 dsen018        nesi03181 4096 Jul 11  2021 sra_metadata
 > drwxrws---+  3 dsen018        nesi03181 4096 Jun 23  2021 untrimmed_fastq